grain-lang/grain/stdlib/path.md

 Utilities for working with system paths.
 This module treats paths purely as a data representation and does not provide functionality for interacting with the file system.

-This module explicitly encodes the difference between absolute and relative paths as part of the type.
+This module explicitly encodes whether a path is absolute or relative, and whether it refers to a file or a directory, as part of the `Path` type.

 Paths in this module abide by a special POSIX-like representation/grammar rather than one defined by a specific operating system.
 The rules are as
 follows:

 - Path separators are denoted by `/`; occurrences of `\` will be treated as part of a path segment
-- The root of an absolute path is denoted by a `/` prefix for POSIX roots or `<driveLabel>:/` for Windows roots
+- Absolute paths may be rooted either at the POSIX-like root `/` or at Windows-like drive roots like `C:/`
+- Paths referencing files must not include trailing forward slashes, but paths referencing directories may
 - The path segment `.` indicates the relative "current" directory of a path, and `..` indicates the parent directory of a path
-- Literal `/` characters can be included as part of a path segment if they are escaped by a preceding backslash

 <details disabled>
 <summary tabindex="-1">Added in <code>next</code></summary>